brunobeeee/blubbsonntag/README.md

 # Blubbsonntag
-A small blubbsonntag with contact details and recent jobs.
+A small website for the famous *Blubbsonntag*.

 ## Getting started
 Clone this Repository and start the dev container.